Swayam0407/Clustering/2. kMeansModel/CONCLUSION.md

   - The Davies-Bouldin index decreases as k increases, reaching its lowest value (**0.9500**) at k=6.
   - This suggests that k=6 has the most compact clusters, though the values do not vary significantly between the different cluster options.

-### 4. Homogeneity, Completeness, and Rand Index
-These metrics are not applicable in this context since all values are **0**, indicating either the evaluations are not relevant or there are no ground-truth labels available for comparison.
-These metrics are more meaningful in supervised settings where true labels exist.

 ## Conclusion

 Based on the evaluation metrics: